pwbriggs/music-assistant.github.io/docs/music-providers/spotify.md

 - Support for Artists, Albums, Tracks and Playlists.
 - Items in your Spotify library (including the Liked Songs playlist) will be added to the Library in Music Assistant.
 - Adding an item from Spotify to the Music Assistant Library will also add it to "Your Library" in Spotify
+- Marking an item as a favourite in Music Assistant will also add it to the MA Library and "Your Library" in Spotify
 - Multiple Spotify accounts can be added.
 All playlists from all accounts will be shown.
 If a playlist is selected for playback the source Spotify account will be used.
 - Radio mode is supported